Online Learning: A Modern Introduction Using Convex Optimization: Preface

-In this monograph, I introduce the basic concepts of Online Learning through a modern view of Online Convex Optimization.
+In this book, I introduce the concepts of online learning through a modern view based on convex optimization.
 Here, online learning refers to the framework of regret minimization under worst-case assumptions.
-I present first-order and second-order algorithms for online learning with convex losses, in Euclidean and non-Euclidean settings.
-All the algorithms are clearly presented as instantiation of Online Mirror Descent or Follow-The-Regularized-Leader and their variants.
-Particular attention is given to the issue of tuning the parameters of the algorithms and learning in unbounded domains, through adaptive and parameter-free online learning algorithms.
-Non-convex losses are dealt through convex surrogate losses and through randomization.
+I attempted to unify all the literature as instantiations of Online Mirror Descent and Follow-the-Regularized-Leader (and their variants).
+I paid particular attention to the issue of tuning the parameters of the algorithms, through \emph{adaptive} and \emph{parameter-free} online learning algorithms.
 The bandit setting is also briefly discussed, touching on the problem of adversarial and stochastic multi-armed bandits.
+Building on fundamental algorithms and concepts, I also cover advanced topics, including black-box reductions, saddle-point optimization, sequential investment, and non-stationary forms of regret analysis.
+Finally, I conclude with a selection of applications of online learning to domains far from it, such as generalization theory and concentration inequalities.

-These notes do not require prior knowledge of convex analysis and all the required mathematical tools are rigorously explained.
-Moreover, all the proofs have been carefully chosen to be as simple and as short as possible.
+I attempted to maintain an informal, yet mathematically rigorous, tone throughout the book.
+Moreover, all the included proofs have been carefully chosen to be as simple and as short as possible.
+This also means that sometimes I have added one or two additional assumptions, just to simplify the proofs.

-I want to thank all the people that checked the proofs and reasonings in these notes.
-In particular, the students in my class that mercilessly pointed out my mistakes, Nicol\'{o} Campolongo that found all the typos in my formulas, and Jake Abernethy for the brainstorming on how to make the Tsallis proof even simpler.
-Other typos and errors were found by Alon Gonen, Daniel Hsu, Gergely Imreh, Micha\l{} Kempka, Pierre Laforgue, Ankit Pensia, Daniel Roy, and Kwang-Sung Jun. \\

-This material is based upon work supported by the National Science Foundation under grant no. 1925930 ``Collaborative Research: TRIPODS Institute for Optimization and Learning''. \\